 Building on two decades of CIC work to improve international responses to preventing conflict and building peace, the Peace and Security program provides innovative, policy-relevant, and real-time evidence and arguments for advancing the chances for sustainable peace.

 The Pathfinders for Peaceful, Just and Inclusive Societies is a group of member states, international organizations, global partnerships, and other partners.
-The group is convened by the governments of Brazil, Switzerland, and Sierra Leone, and supported by the Center on International Cooperation.
+The group is convened by the governments of Brazil, Switzerland, and Sierra Leone, with the Center on International Cooperation.